HugoSmits/predictiveForecasting/README.md

 ## Usage:

 Provide an overview of the dashboard's features and functionality.
-Include guidance on how users can interact with the dashboard, such as filtering data or selecting visualizations.
+Include guidance on how users can interact with the dashboard, such as filtering data or selecting visualizations and more.